 located at 462 Paxton Street, Port Perry, ON

-1st dose appointments are available for any Durham Region resident 18+
+1st dose appointments are available for anyone in or before 2009.

-2nd dose appointments are available for anyone 18+ who received their 1st dose of Moderna or Pfizer at least 28 days ago.
+2nd dose appointments are available for anyone born in or before 2009 who received their 1st dose of Moderna or Pfizer at least 28 days ago.

-2nd dose appointments are available for anyone who had a first dose of AstraZeneca at least 8 weeks ago and wants Moderna as a second dose.
+2nd dose appointments are available for anyone who had a first dose of AstraZeneca at least 8 weeks ago and wants Moderna or Pfizer as a second dose.

 More information regarding 2nd dose eligibility, including information for those who received a first dose of AstraZeneca, can be found here.